netanelc305/picoCTF-2019/Forensics/shark on wire 1/README.md

 hmm, look like the source IP is always 10.0.0.2 and dest IP can be 10.0.0.12-13.

-instead do this manually I wrote [script](script.py) to compile the flag
+instead do this manually I wrote [script](script.py) to assemble the flag

 ```python
 from scapy.all import *